 Running SQL Queries with Tools in dbWatch Control Center

-If you find yourself developing any kinds of applications focused more towards the web or even mobile applications, it is inevitable that sometimes you might find yourself running a couple of SQL queries – you need to interact with your database systems anyway, don’t you?
+If you find yourself developing applications focused more towards the web or even mobile applications, sometimes you might inevitably run a few SQL queries – you need to interact with your database systems anyway, don’t you?

 Don’t fret – all database users run SQL queries.
-It’s important to run them in a proper medium though – while most, say, MySQL database administrators, find themselves running their queries inside of phpMyAdmin, some database administrators might find themselves searching for different alternatives.
+It’s important to run them in a proper medium.
+However – while most, say, MySQL database administrators, run their queries inside phpMyAdmin, some database administrators might find themselves searching for different alternatives.

 Indeed, there a quite a couple – if you find yourself deeply immersed inside of the database management world, you might have already noticed that you can run your SQL queries together with some database management tools.
 Most database management tools that allow you to run SQL queries inside of your database instances also allow you to do a couple of different things – for example, run a couple of database jobs that let you observe the full power of your database instances or let you see the amount of logical reads (writes) going on in your database instance: